Skip to main content

 Shutdown

-actionbook --extension browser close
+actionbook browser close # close the browser

 Extension Security